deep0122/VenueLocator/README.md

 npm install
 npm start
 ```
-Execute in both server for express and root for react then visit http://localhost:3000
+Execute in both root directory for express and client folder for react then visit http://localhost:3000